11 Foods That Increase Testosterone

 Brazil nuts are also the richest supplier of selenium, which in conjunction with vitamin E, may improve infertility in men.

 10. Walnut Oil

-Though based on an animal study, there is evidence showing walnut oil has stimulating effects the on male reproductive system and could increase plasma testosterone.
+An animal study shows walnut oil has stimulating effects on the male reproductive system and could increase plasma testosterone.

 The researchers attribute the benefit to the rich alpha-linolenic acid (ALA) and omega-3s walnut oil provides.

 While still ongoing in human studies, existing research suggests ginger can help increase testosterone through numerous mechanisms.

 However, there is evidence showing ginger can treat an upset stomach, nausea, vomiting, and digestion.
 It may also ease pain related to menstrual periods, headaches, and various forms of arthritis.